someobserver/recurgence/README.md

 Most who find this weren’t looking for it
 ...at least, not by name.

-If that's you, then you're battling an out-of-control inbox (increasingly), you're watching markets swing wildly, enduring fracturing narratives, and seeing politics unwind by the day, wondering: *"when exactly did “normal” slip its anchor?"*
+If that's you, then you're battling an out-of-control inbox (increasingly), you're watching markets swing wildly, narratives fracturing, and politics unwinding by the day—wondering: *"when exactly did “normal” slip its anchor?"*

-> *"What happened to ...everything—after the pandemic?"*
+> *"What happened to ...everything after the pandemic?"*

 The good news?
 You're far from alone.